hactar-is/wagtail-meilisearch/README.md

 `poetry add wagtail_meilisearch` or `pip install wagtail_meilisearch`

+## Upgrading

+If you're upgrading MeiliSearch from 0.9.x to anything higher, you will need to destroy and re-create MeiliSearch's data.ms directory.

 ## Configuration

 See the [MeiliSearch docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#environment-variables-and-flags) for info on the values you want to add here.